 - 8. Mailing Address In Care Of

-Address Line 1
+- Address Line 1

-Address Line 2
+- Address Line 2 City/Town

-City/Town

-District/Country/Province/State

-Postal Code/Zip Code Country
+- District/Country/Province/State Postal Code/Zip Code Country

 - 9. Country where you live today.

-- 10. Phone number (optional). - 11.
-Email address An email address to which you have direct access and will continue to have direct access through May of the next year.
-If you check the Entrant Status Check in May and learn you have been selected, you will later receive follow-up email communication from the Department of State with details if an immigrant visa interview becomes available.
-The Department of State will never send you an email telling you that you have been selected for the DV program.
-See the Frequently Asked Questions for more information about the selection process. - 12.
-Highest level of education you have achieved, as of today: (1) Primary school only, (2) Some high school, no diploma, (3) High school diploma, (4) Vocational school, (5) Some university courses, (6) University degree, (7) Some graduate-level courses, (8) Master's degree, (9) Some doctoral-level courses, or (10) Doctorate.
-See the Frequently Asked Questions for more information about educational requirements. - 13.
-Current marital status: (1) unmarried, (2) married and my spouse is NOT a U.S. citizen or U.S. Lawful Permanent Resident (LPR), (3) married and my spouse IS a U.S. citizen or U.S. LPR, (4) divorced, (5) widowed, or (6) legally separated.
+- 10. Phone number (optional).

+- 11. Emailaddress An email address to which you have direct access and will continue to have direct access through May of the next year.
+If you check the Entrant Status Check in Mayandlearn you have been selected, you will later receive follow-upemail communication from the Department of State with details if an immigrant visa interview becomes available.
+Note: The Department of State will never send you an email telling you that you have been selected for the DV program.
+See the Frequently Asked Questions for more information about the selection process.

+- 12. Highest level of education you have achieved, as of today:

+- Primary school only

+- Some high school, no diploma

+- High school diploma

+- Vocational school

+- Some university courses

+- University degree

+- Some graduate-level courses

+- Master's degree

+- Some doctoral-level courses

+- Doctorate

+See the Frequently Asked Questions for more information about educational requirements.

+13. Current marital status:

+- Unmarried

+- married and my spouse is NOT a U.S. citizen or U.S. LawfulPermanent Resident (LPR)

+- married and my spouse IS a U.S. citizen or U.S. LPR

+- divorced

+- widowed

+- legally separated

 Enter the name, date of birth, gender, city/town of birth, and country of birth of your spouse, and a photograph of your spouse meeting the same technical specifications as your photo.